 If you've been blogging for a while, you probably know what affiliate marketing is and how it works.
-First, you partner with other businesses that offer products or services.
-Then, when your site's visitors buy those products or services, you get paid commissions.

-Your success will depend on your ability to provide your readers with real value by helping them solve problems and achieve goals.
+Your success will depend on your ability to provide your readers with real value by helping them solve problems and achieve their goals.

 Here are some post types that work well for affiliate marketers.